UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

   doesn't meet the Checkstyle criteria.
 Run `./gradlew check` locally and see if the output there helps you understand why things are failing.
-- If either LGTM or Better Code Hub is grumpy, definitely click the "Details" link, and you'll see more information about what they're not happy about.
-  If you understand the problem and how to possibly fix it, that's great.
-  If you don't, however, that's totally fine and you should definitely ask for a hand!

 #### You might need to merge in changes from `main`